Doug Bair

+Bair attended Oakwood High School in Paulding County, Ohio, and played collegiately at Bowling Green State University.

 Career

 Pittsburgh Pirates

 Bair was drafted by the Pittsburgh Pirates out of Bowling Green State University in the second round of the 1971 Major League Baseball Draft and made his Major League debut on September 13, 1976, pitching two scoreless innings out of the bullpen against the New York Mets in a 5–0 loss.
 On March 15, 1977, Bair, Tony Armas, Dave Giusti, Rick Langford, Doc Medich, and Mitchell Page were traded to the Oakland Athletics for Chris Batton, Phil Garner, and Tommy Helms.

 Oakland Athletics

 Bair earned his first career victory on April 14, 1977, against the California Angels.
 On August 13, 1977, Bair recorded his first career save in a 9–6 win over the Baltimore Orioles.
 Overall, Bair finished the season with a 4–6 record and a 3.46 ERA in 831/3 innings pitched, while earning eight saves.
 The Athletics traded Bair to the Cincinnati Reds for Dave Revering and cash on February 25, 1978.